Angela Shelton: Early career

-Other Films and Projects
+Other films and projects

 The feature film, The Hammer (2018) (a.k.a.
 Heart, Baby), was written, produced and directed by Shelton and stars Gbenga Akinnagbe, based on the true story of George "The Hammer" Martin, a prison boxer who was offered freedom to fight in the 1984 Olympics and refused to go.

 In The Eagle and the Albatross (2020), Shelton used her own experiences with her mentors in a comedy drama about an orphaned half-Korean girl, played by Amber Liu, who seeks help from a widowed optometrist, Dan Lauria, with the only thing both of them love - golf.
 The only problem is, he only has three months to live.

 The events in her childhood inspired her to make a documentary, Searching for Angela Shelton (2004).
-In 2001, she rented a motor home and travelled the United States in an effort to interview 76 women who shared her name, succeeding in talking 40 of them.
+In 2001, she rented a motor home and travelled the United States in an effort to interview 76 women who shared her name, succeeding in talking to 40 of them.
 She found that many of the women whom she interviewed had either been raped, beaten, or molested.
 Shelton also confronted her father, her own abuser, during the production of the film, meeting with him to discuss her molestation.
 It took three years to complete the film.
 She distributed the film independently, and appeared in 2004 on the American television programs 48 Hours and The Oprah Winfrey Show.
 In April 2006, an edited version of the film aired on the cable television channel Lifetime, as part of their campaign to end violence against women.

-In October 2013, she shared her story, "Use Your Sword," as part of the first [That's What She Said] show, held at the Krannert Center for the Performing Arts in Urbana, IL.
+In October 2013, she shared her story, "Use Your Sword," as part of the first [That's What She Said] show, held at the Krannert Center for the Performing Arts in Urbana, Illinois.

 Anti-abuse advocacy

 In response to the attention received by the work she was doing to create her documentary, Searching for Angela Shelton, Shelton established the Angela Shelton Foundation in 2003.
 Though the Angela Shelton Foundation has since been dissolved and is no longer active, Shelton donated the foundation's assets to the Darkness to Light organization.

 The foundation and her release of Searching for Angela Shelton inspired Shelton to present the film and gives speeches at colleges and universities, in an effort to end violence against women.

-In October 2013, Shelton shared her story, "Use Your Sword," as part of the first That's What She Said show, held at the Krannert Center for the Performing Arts in Urbana, IL.
+In October 2013, Shelton shared her story, "Use Your Sword," as part of the first That's What She Said show, held at the Krannert Center for the Performing Arts.

 Shelton created the Survivor Manual as a way to help abuse survivors and their loved ones find healing.